 Knowing what is exactly causing your fatigue will be the best way to help yourself manage it.
 Yes, that sounds obvious, I know.
 If you know that your sleep could be improved and that is causing your fatigue during the day, then start with your sleep.
 Or if your muscles are deconditioned, you might start with a personal trainer or physical therapist.
 You could also go to an occupational therapist to learn how to simplify tasks to conserve energy.

 But if your fatigue multiple sclerosis symptoms seems unexplained, you might have to start digging a little bit deeper.
 Could inflammation be part of the issue? or a mitochondrial dysfunction?
 Those are harder to test for, but the treatments are readily available.
 A few ideas:

 B Vitamins: these help to boost your immune system, increase mitochondrial energy as well as facilitate the generation of myelin.

 CoQ10: an antioxidant and anti-inflammatory that is beneficial for mitochondrial function.
 It has also been shown to have disease modifying effects on Parkinson’s disease.

 Cut the sugar: reducing sugar intake will reduce systemic inflammation levels.

 Include more veggies and leafy greens: these are excellent anti-inflammatory properties as well as getting in many of the nutrients you need to keep your body functioning properly.

 Include Omega 3s: these are antioxidants and anti-inflammatories that have even shown clinical efficacy in SLE and RA.

-These are not the only answers to fatigue, but they are big ones to look at.
+These are not the only answers to fatigue multiple sclerosis symptoms, but they are big ones to look at.
 When thinking about potential dietary changes, first consider what you’ll add to your day, instead of what you’re taking out.
 It can help a lot with overwhelm.